interior-castle/nicomachean-ethics/book-2.md

 ## Chapter 6

-With the genus (state of character) determined, now we need to know what the difference is.
+With the genus (state of character) determined, now we need to know what the difference (species) is.
 What sort of state of character is virtue?
 It's what brings a man into a good condition and causes his work to be done well.
 As we saw before, what counts as right action exists on a continuum between extremes of excess and deficiency: of feeling or acting too much or too little.
 It follows that wherever on that continuum right action happens to be, that place will be an intermediate or mean, a balanced point that avoids the many possible failures of excess or deficiency.
 With respect to passions, the intermediate is when we feel them "at the right times, in reference to the right objects, towards the right people, with the right motive, and in the right way."
 And similarly with respect to actions.

 It's easy to miss the mark and hard to hit it, because there are many more ways to miss than to hit.
 "Men are good in but one way, but bad in many."